We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 How We Choose CBD Vape Juice

 - Third-party testing: these tests prove that a CBD vape juice contains full-spectrum hemp extract, correct levels of CBD, and lacks contaminants.
+We not only look for third-party tested brands but also examine the results to make sure they match the company’s claims.

 - Hemp source: high-quality CBD products are made from organic hemp plants grown in the United States or Europe.